migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

 2024-08-31 Sat:
 Last week, I focused on different tasks to improve our project’s alignment with the latest developments.
-I started by updating the Go version in the go-sdk to 1.22.5, as seen in PR #304.
+I started by updating the Go version in the go-sdk to 1.22.5, as seen in [PR #304](https://github.com/harmony-one/go-sdk/pull/304).
 This update ensures that the go-sdk is now compatible with the new Harmony binary.
-Alongside this, I updated Dr.Harmony to support the same Go version, which you can review in this commit.
+Alongside this, I updated Dr.Harmony to support the same Go version, which you can review in this [commit](https://github.com/GheisMohammadi/Dr.Harmony/commit/b26a898a901771e95dd204d7d25fbc8b9c3df02f)

-In addition to these updates, I tackled the conflicts between PR #4735 and the dev branch.
+In addition to these updates, I tackled the conflicts between [PR #4735](https://github.com/harmony-one/harmony/pull/4735) and the dev branch.
 After resolving these conflicts and rebasing the branch, I pushed the updated code, which is now under team review.

-Furthermore, I reviewed some PRs, including the release v2024.2.0 PR PR #4666, which is set for deployment next week.
+Furthermore, I reviewed some PRs, including the release v2024.2.0 PR [PR #4666](https://github.com/harmony-one/harmony/pull/4666), which is set for deployment next week.
 During this review, I identified some missing code, prompting me to create PR #4747 to add boot node watermark flags, ensuring all main_hotfix changes are covered in the dev branch.

 ---